-Modern language enablement leads us to our next fundamental: when it comes to mainframe technology, there are fewer and fewer developers in the workforce who are familiar and comfortable with older languages and technologies, such as COBOL, PL/I, CICS, or IMS.
+Modern language enablement leads us to our next fundamental: When it comes to mainframe technology, there are fewer and fewer developers in the workforce who are familiar and comfortable with older languages and technologies, such as COBOL, PL/I, CICS, or IMS.
 Younger developers are instead entering the workforce with expertise in Java and Python and associated products like Spring.

-We believe that state and local government agencies can look at this application development workforce challenge as an opportunity to invest in the skillsets required to monitor, manage, and build a new, hybrid environment.
+We believe that banks need to look at this application development workforce challenge as a call to invest in the skillsets required to monitor, manage, and build a new, hybrid environment.
 For instance, facilitating IMS skill-building for existing Java programmers enables them to write new IMS applications in Java, just as they would Spring applications.
 Whether that enablement means working with partners to help fill these skills gaps or establishing your own roadmap to bring in new faces, mainframe modernization will continue to be a workforce-related strategy as well as digital one.

 This skills renovation can also lead to new and innovative uses of modern mainframe technologies.
-For example, with the latest mainframe technology, it is now feasible to build and run Al solutions on the mainframe instead of having to run the Al component offboard.
-This in turn makes it possible to run Al capabilities where necessary against all mainframe workloads, instead of against a smaller percentage.
+For example: with the latest mainframe technology, it is now feasible to build and run Al solutions on the mainframe instead of having to run the Al component offboard-which, in turn, makes it possible to run Al capabilities where necessary against all mainframe workloads instead of a smaller percentage.